 Security and risk management in today’s fast paced world must be continuous.
 Changes in the threat landscape, technology, your own environment, business risk tolerance, and many other variables can make all your planning ineffective, or in the extreme, completely incorrect.
 Systematically collecting, evaluating, and adapting to information leveraging your existing approach is critical to success.
 Automation must be part of your strategy as no organization has enough people to manually manage a risk program, nor perform continuous security event and incident monitoring.

 Reducing risk within an organization, and aligning to business priorities is critical.
 This convergence of security at risk is RSA® Business-Driven Security.
 Continually reducing the risk and securing ICS environments takes effort, time and resources.
 The most effective way to accomplish anything in security is leveraging facts – intelligence – having a plan, and establishing a sustainable and continuous operational program.
 There are quick wins, but there is no fast track available towards continually reducing the risk to, and securing your ICS environment at 100% level.
 Risk reduction and security is a continual process and the above recommended risk mitigation strategy, or one like it, is essential to an organization’s success in dealing with risk across the ICS environment.
 The key is to implement a proactive approach that helps you to minimize breach and cyber incident risk exposure over time.
 Success is never built in a day, but rather systematically in a way that is sustainable and measurable over time.

 # # #

 Learn more on how the RSA® Advanced Cyber Defense Practice helps organizations protect their highest value assets from targeted attacks.
-Read how RSA Netwitness® Suite provides comprehensive Threat Detection and Response.
+Read how RSA Netwitness® Platform provides comprehensive Threat Detection and Response.